 Here’s How I Grew Five Businesses, and Eventually Sold One to a Fortune 500 Company.

 If you are like most business owners, you would like to sell your business one day for top dollar.
-You need to know the value of your business in order to grow the value.
+Growing your business value, you must first determine its value.